Vinther901/Neutrino-Machine-Learning/README.md

 # Neutrino-Machine-Learning
-Using Machine Learning on simulated IceCube data culminating in a joint [Bachelor's thesis](./Bachelor_Project.pdf).
+Using Machine Learning on simulated IceCube data culminating in a joint [Bachelor thesis](./Bachelor_Project.pdf).

 ## Table of contents:
 1. [ Data ](#data)